MinecraftForge/Documentation/docs/blocks/blocks.md

 - `hardnessAndResistance` - The hardness controls the time it takes to break the block.
 It is an arbitrary value.
 For reference, stone has a hardness of 1.5, and dirt 0.5.
 If the block should be unbreakable a hardness of -1.0 should be used, see the definition of `bedrock` as an example.
 The resistance controls the explosion resistance of the block.
 For reference, stone has a resistance of 6.0, and dirt 0.5.
 - `sound` - Controls the sound the block makes when it is punched, broken, or placed.
 Requires a `SoundType` argument, see the [sounds][] page for more details.
-- `lightValue (func_235838_a_)` - Controls the light emission of the block.
+- `setLightLevel` - Controls the light emission of the block.
 Takes a function with a `BlockState` parameter that returns a value from zero to fifteen.
 - `slipperiness` - Controls how slippery the block is.
 For reference, ice has a slipperiness of 0.98.

 All these methods are *chainable* which means you can call them in series.
 See the `Blocks` class for examples of this.